 Series Programs and Clubs

 The Lititz Public Library offers variety of free monthly programs and clubs.
-Music concerts, art demonstrations/talks, book clubs, current events discussions, local history lectures, films, gardening, Scrabble meet ups, astronomy and Civil War are all life-long learning programs offered at the library.
+Music concerts, art demonstrations/talks, book clubs, current events discussions, local history lectures, films, gardening, astronomy and art are all life-long learning programs offered at the library.

 We are pleased to partner with the following organizations who host engaging programs at our library: